 No-Income-Tax States for Small Business Owners (and Why They're Not Always the Lowest-Burden States)

 Nine states have zero individual income tax on wages and pass-through business income: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
-These no-income-tax states for small business owners are especially attractive to pass-through entities, which represent 95% of all businesses.
+These no-income-tax states appeal to pass-through entities, which represent 95% of all businesses.

-The study still finds meaningful differences in overall small business tax burden among these states once sales, property, gross receipts taxes and LLC fees are factored in.
-While South Dakota, Wyoming and Florida all rank in the top three nationally, other no-income-tax states land in the middle of the pack.
+The study finds meaningful differences in overall small business tax burden among these states when sales, property, gross receipts taxes and LLC fees are included.
+South Dakota, Wyoming and Florida all rank in the top three nationally, but other no-income-tax states land in the middle of the pack.

-Six of these states impose gross receipts taxes (GRT), which are business taxes levied on total revenue rather than profit.
-These taxes are particularly harmful to low-margin businesses because they apply regardless of profitability.
-Washington's 1.0% Business & Occupation tax is the highest, followed by Texas's 0.75% franchise tax and Oregon's 0.57% Corporate Activity Tax.
+Three of these states impose gross receipts taxes (GRT), which are business taxes levied on total revenue rather than profit.
+These taxes harm low-margin businesses because they apply regardless of profitability.
+Among all states with gross receipts taxes, Washington's 1% Business and Occupation tax is the highest, followed by Texas' 0.75% franchise tax.

 South Dakota | 8.69 | Excellent | 6.11% | No | $55 |